godfat/rest-core/README.md

 Then it would do exactly like the original example:

-    rest-core>> get 'cardinalblue' # you get a nice parsed hash
+    rest-core>> get 'godfat' # you get a nice parsed hash

 This is mostly for fun and experimenting, so it's only included in [rest-more][] and [rib][].
 Please make sure you have both of them